halleyscommet/BandStagePlot-Old/README.md

-# Welcome to BandStagePlot, a tool designed for bands and musicians to create professional-looking stage plots.
+# Welcome to BandStagePlot, a tool designed specifically for bands and musicians to create professional-looking stage plots.

 ### Features